explaingit

 TLDR

-Open-source business intelligence tool that connects to your databases, lets you write queries, and turns results into shareable dashboards and charts, no coding required for non-technical users.
+Open-source business intelligence tool that connects to your databases, lets you write SQL queries, and turns the results into charts and dashboards anyone in your team can read, no coding required to view results.

 Mindmap